kubealex/event-driven-automation/docs/use-cases/insights.md

 ### Service Now

 Before running the configuration, ensure you follow the instructions to create a [Service Now instance](https://developer.servicenow.com/).
-It will take 5 minutes and you will have a working instance in minutes.
+It will take just a few minutes to register and have your instance up and running.

 ### Run the configuration on AAP2 Controller and EDA Controller